 She has worked with the HIV/AIDS community for just over a decade.
-She is an advocate of this community and jump at chances to educate others about HIV/AIDS.
+She is an advocate of this community and jumps at the chance to educate others about HIV/AIDS.
 She has attended conferences all over the country and even with the White House during President Obama’s term to advocate on behalf of the HIV/AIDS community.
 She assists clients who have been diagnosed since the onset of the virus/ disease, those who are newly diagnosed and those in between to cope with their new diagnosis and assist them with processing, acceptance, disclosure, compliance and simply embracing all parts of who they are.

 Kim is trained in Motivational Interviewing, Trauma Focused Cognitive Behavioral Therapy, Advanced Perinatal Mental Health Psychotherapy, Perinatal Mood and Anxiety Disorders, The Gottman’s Seven Principles of Making Marriage Work, Bringing Baby Home (these workshops will be offered several times a year; for more information visit our services page) and Gottman Couples levels 1, 2 and 3 trained.
 She utilizes multiple frameworks and modalities in her practice as she understands there is no one size fits all therefore she tailors the methods used to each individual client.
 However, Solution Focused, Psychodynamic and Cognitive Behavioral Therapy are three of her favorite frameworks to use in therapy.
 Kim does therapy from a traditional approach however uses life coaching approaches and techniques.
 Kim uses mindfulness, music, meditation and other relaxation techniques as a part of the therapeutic process.
 Kim provides feedback, homework (most times to do in between sessions) and tools for clients to use to live an authentic, peaceful, colorful and warm life far beyond the therapeutic process.

 Kim knows everyone has a story full of roadblocks, speed bumps, detours, potholes and stop signs.
 However the beauty of our stories does not lie in the trauma but in how we overcome those traumatic experiences.
-Kim believes we all deserve peace.
+Kim believes we all deserve peace (mentally especially).
 And in order to reach the destination of peace and healing we must travel on a journey throughout our life’s events that may have contributed to our current state.
 After all the saying goes “You don’t know where you’re going if you don’t know where you’ve been and how you got there.”
 Through traveling along this journey it is Kim’s hope you will gain closure, peace and understanding which will lead you to live an authentic and peaceful life.
 Kim wants this for all of her clients and wants to work with them to achieve this.

 Kim believes in helping her clients see their lives in a new perspective, somewhat like looking through a kaleidoscope (remember playing with those paper towel shaped things as a kid?!); same pieces but by shifting it some it gives a whole new picture.
 And assisting them in utilizing their full potential despite what the former years of life may have looked like.
 This belief also explains why our logo is a butterfly emerging from a cocoon.
 As like a caterpillar who lives a rudimentary life and then goes through a transformative period turning them into a creature admired by many for their beauty, grace and gentle nature.
-Just like the caterpillar if you are willing to do the work to transform your life your future will be brighter than you could ever imagine.
+Just like the caterpillar, if you are willing to do the work to transform your life your future will be brighter than you could ever imagine.

 If you are ready to start on your journey of gaining peace, no matter what that looks like or means for you, send us a message or call TODAY to schedule your appointment!
 The real living begins here…Life Begins Here.